mmsaki/rush/readme.md

 - [**Rush Flashloans**](https://github.com/mmsaki/flash-loan-rush)

 ## Short Description
-- **Rush** makes it easy for Defi users to use **Aave's lending pool** to borrow and retrun assets assets using **flashloans**.
+- **Rush** makes it easy for Defi users to borrow from Aave's **lending pool** but remain with `0` debt allowing you to possibly stay forever **debt free**.

 ## Long Description

-- **Rush** is a service that interacts with **Aave v3 Core Lending pools** to supply and borrow assets using its **flashloan contracts**.
+- **Rush** is a product that interacts with **Aave v3 Core lending pool** to borrow assets using **flashloan contracts**.
 Defi users can rely on simple tools to borrow crypto assets.
-Sometimes borrowing assests can cause major shifts in prices.
-Defi users who **borrow assets** are sometimes forced to **liquiditation thresholds** to pay off outstanding debt.
-This can lead to **max losses** sometimes.
-Rush Flashloans provides an easy way to borrow positions from supplying **collateral on aave**.
-We also want all the Defi users without any technical backgrounds to learn how to use flashloans without complications.
-We want to offer **secure contracts** when borrowing assests.
-Flashloans allow users to **stay debt free**.Flashloans only cost you a **flashloan premium fee**.
+Sometimes borrowing assests can be a financial burden to you.
+When you **borrow assets** traditionally you are at risk of a forced **liquiditation** to pay off outstanding debt when the maket movements are against you.
+This will lead to **max losses** on your porfolio.
+Rush Flashloans provides an efficient way to benefit from your current borrowing positions.
+If you supplied **collateral** on aave flahloans might be a better option for you.
+We want all the Defi users without any technical backgrounds to learn how to use flashloans without complications.
+We want to ensure Rush provides **secure contracts** to flashloan with aave lending pools.
+Flashloans allow users to **stay debt free**.
+You only has to pay a **flashloan premium fee**.

 ## How It's Made